Mr-Precise/linux-kernel-with-amdgpu-bin/README.md

 ## linux kernel for 64bit (amd64) with latest amdgpu drivers.

 ![GitHub all releases](https://img.shields.io/github/downloads/Mr-Precise/linux-kernel-with-amdgpu-bin/total?color=%23477CE0&label=Total%20downloads%3A&style=flat-square)
 This linux kernel also helps to run the latest AMD GPUs with the open source amdgpu kernel driver.

 ### What for?
-This is my attempt to get an outdated video card to work well with good results :)
+This is my attempt to get an outdated video card to work well with good results.
 Driver work checked on AMD Radeon HD 77XX (Cape Verde PRO, GCN 1.0), Tobago PRO (GCN 2.0), but will probably work on others.

-This linux kernel compiled on Linux Ubuntu 20.04, but will probably run on Linux Mint, Debian and others debian-based.
+This linux kernel compiled on Linux Ubuntu 22.04 (jammy), but will probably run on Linux Mint 21.3+ and other debian-based.

-I will sometimes also do experimental builds with the **clang** compiler (Currently: kernel 6.6+, clang 17+).
+### Features
+Currently preferred for **AMD** platforms, also Nvidia/Intel compatible.
+Used custom experimental config with support for different hardware.
+Includes a large count of drivers (big kernel).
+Enabled ntfs (read/write support).
+Enabled Android modules (binder).
+Enabled some security settings.
+And other useful (probably) settings.
+It is also planned to create a repository.

 ### What works?
 Vulkan - ok